lhahner/lexical-analyser-fast-and-faster/README.md

 ## Concept

 This Program should do the lexical analysis of any given Lexems and afters save the cleaned string as a file which can be picked up by the parser.
+Input should a list of tokens of any formal language which will be processed by the lexer.